thedod/whatmail/README.md

 ### WhatMail by [@TheRealDod](http://twitter.com/TheRealDod)

-This is a simple cgi contact form that and can handle utf-8, which is a crucial feature for me since not all my friends write to me in English :)
+This is a simple cgi contact form that can handle utf-8, which is a crucial feature for me since not all my friends write to me in English :)

 It also has a [text captcha](https://github.com/thedod/WinoCaptcha).
 It's enabled by default but you can configure whatmail to either disable it or use Google's [recaptcha](http://pypi.python.org/pypi/recaptcha-client/) instead.